 Part One – The first Six Month There’s a lot to report, so we’ve broken it into two posts: the first six months with a bit of an intro about

-Apart from basking in the sun and taking mud baths in their wallows, our pigs have been eating a combination of high-quality Vancouver Island-sourced feed, apple pomace, fallen fruit from our trees, and all the natural offerings from the pasture.
+Apart from basking in the sun and taking mud baths in their wallows, our pigs have been eating a combination of high-quality Vancouver Island-sourced feed, apple pomace, fallen fruit from our trees, kitchen scraps from the HUB (our local restaurant) and all the natural offerings from the pasture.
 Rounded out with plenty of back scratching, these have been some pretty contented pigs.

 How’s does the process work?

 We know many people have never bought meat directly from the farmer, so we want to walk you through the process.
 We know you all only want the bacon, but farmers traditionally sell meat by the whole animal, the side (half) or the quarter.
 Buying a side is the most common way to do it and it represents enough pork for a small family or a few friends for a year (unless you are big meat eaters).

 What’s in a side?

 Each side has a mix of pork chops, roasts, sausages, ribs, ham and bacon.

 When you order a whole or a side, you get to select the size of roasts, thickness of chops, bone-in or boneless, which cuts you’d like cured or smoked, and what sort of sausage you prefer (if any).
 We guestimate that you’ll get about 100 pounds of finished pork per side and around 50 pounds per quarter – with variation coming from the size of the pig, and the selection of bone-in vs. boneless cuts.
 (Billing is done based on hanging weight1.)